prl-mushr/mushr-website/content/tutorials/dataset_documentation.md

 	- Collided with another car(s)
 	- Stopped itself

-The cars are not always moving, sometimes they get stuck, run into each other, or just simply stops for a rest.
-You can get the timestamp of these states in a few ways:
+It is important to keep in mind that the cars are not always moving, sometimes they get stuck, run into each other, or just simply stops for a rest.
+You can get the timestamp of these states if you want for your purposes in a few ways:

 1. Plotting the x, y positions over the timestamp of the desired car and seeing when x, y is stable.
 2. Playing the dataset and using rviz to visualize the camera topics or PoseStamped topics will allow you to determine whether a car ran into another car, got stuck, or simply stopped itself.